Eomys/pyleecan-doc/coding.convention.md

 understandable this way.
 Some tools are used to « correct » any Python script to follow the PEP8 rules.
 For PYLEECAN modules, we will use [Black](https://black.readthedocs.io/en/stable/).
+Black can be installed with (we suggest to use this version of black but it is not mandatory): pip install black==20.8b1
+And run with
+   python -m black path/to/pyleecan/folder

 Naming convention
 -----------------